3 B2B Sales Questions No-One Uses Any More

 One thing they won’t do is ask the buyer what’s causing him to lose sleep at night.

-This question was regarded as the go-to’ question in solution selling, but with the onset of challenger selling methodology, this is no longer the case.
+This question was regarded as the go-to’ question in consultative solution selling, but with the onset of disruptive selling methodology, this is no longer the case.